rossanot/kedro_mlops_shopping_trends/README.md

 > The source data is a synthetic dataset that might not possess the statistical nature of a real scenario.
 This is important to consider when analyzing the model performance.

 ## **4. Data Processing**<a id='4'></a>
 The data, originally containing 3900 examples and 19 features was processed in three different ways by adopting feature engineering.
 As a result, four different data layers were obtained, `raw`, `intermediate`, `primary`, and `feature`.
 The data layer `raw` is an intact copy of the Kaggle dataset.
 While the `intermediate`, `primary`, and `feature` are transformed versions of the `raw` dataset and were used to train a model.
 The purpose of creating three data layers is to compare the impact of feature engineering and feature selection on the model performance.
+In addition, different data layers were created to test the use of the Kedro data layers infrastructure.

 ```mermaid
 flowchart LR;